Marcos1D9/Marcos1D9/README.md

 // ----------------------------------------------------------------------------------------------------------------------------------------------------
 # My individual proyect (PI in Spanish)
-### This app is made for everyone who want to know more about a specific breed information, you can also create your own breed in the "Create breed" left-side bar button
+### This app is made for everyone who want to know more about a specific breed information, you can also create your own breed

 #### You can take a look of this one too here in my deploy: https://pi-dogs-one-topaz.vercel.app/

 #### Here you have some images just in case you are in mobile (because this app is made for pc)